cube-drone/tex_avery/vc_characters.md

 chiphacked, his first instinct is to hit the Airport for public terminals and support from his Chipless cohorts.

-Co-worker.
-"It's prounounced 'Ennis Leera'".
-Vancouver native, Irish/Filipino parents (also Vancouver natives.)
-A little pudgy, usually wears a close-cropped beard.
-Has a tendency to over-hyperbolize statements ("This is the finest coffee ever touched by human hands.").

 Shani Djamila
 -------------

 Co-worker.
 South Californian, with Indonesian parents, who migrated from South Sulawesi.
+Total bit-head.
+Reads the entire internet every day.

 When she gets chiphacked, retreats to her parents' house.